Multiple transitivity except for a system of imprimitivity

-in this case there are up to three possibilities for $G(\omega)$, and $|B| = |L^{\GaL_1}:G(\omega)|q(q-1)/2$. \item $S$ is of rank $1$ simple Lie type and the action of $G$ on $\Omega_0$ is the standard $2$-transitive action.
+in this case there are up to three possibilities for the group $G(\omega)$, which belong to different $G$-conjugacy classes, and $|B| = |L^{\GaL_1}:G(\omega)|q(q-1)/2$. \item $S$ is of rank $1$ simple Lie type and the action of $G$ on $\Omega_0$ is the standard $2$-transitive action.
 Moreover, $G(\omega) = N\grp{z}$, where $N$ is normal in $G([\omega])$ and contains $G([\omega]) \cap S$, and where $G([\omega])/N$ takes the form $\grp{xN} \rtimes \grp{zN}$ such that $|\grp{xN}| = |\grp{zN}|= |B|$.
-In this case, $|B|$ divides $e_G$ and also divides the order of the multiplicative group of the field. \item The action is one of seventeen exceptional $2$-by-block-transitive actions, listed in Table~\ref{table:exceptional} below. \end{enumerate} The permutation groups described in (a) and (d) are $2$-by-block-transitive.
+In this case, $|B|$ divides $e_G$ and also divides the order of the multiplicative group of the field. \item The action is one of eighteen exceptional $2$-by-block-transitive actions, listed in Table~\ref{table:exceptional} below. \end{enumerate} The permutation groups described in (a) and (d) are $2$-by-block-transitive.
 In case (b) there are additional constraints on the possible groups $G(\omega)$: see Proposition~\ref{prop:psl:plane-field}.
 In case (c), the possible block sizes, and the number of conjugacy classes of stabilizers of $2$-by-block-transitive actions of the given block size, are both calculated by modular arithmetic: see Proposition~\ref{prop:LDC:rank_one}. \end{thm}

 For all but the first of the exceptional $2$-by-block-transitive actions in Table~\ref{table:exceptional} below, we have

 and $G([\omega])$ is a point stabilizer of the standard action of $G$ on the projective $n$-space $P_n(q)$; we again write $W$ for the socle of $G([\omega])$.
 Blank spaces in the table indicate a repeated entry from the line above.
 The third column indicates the structure of the stabilizer of a distant pair.
 Note that in many cases $\PSL_3(q) = \PGL_3(q)$ (namely when $q - 1$ is not a multiple of $3$) or $\PGL_3(q) = \PGaL_3(q)$ (whenever $q$ is prime).